 SPHS511 Critical Thinking in the Sports and Health Industries (3 semester hours)

 Critical Thinking in the Sports and Health Industries course will prepare both Sports Management and Sports and Health Science graduate student to address issues associated with critical thinking and Sports and will be the new required first course in their program.
 Students will be afforded the opportunity to begin to compile artifacts and signature assignments related to their field of study of Sports Management or Sports and Health Sciences.
 The course is intended to provide a foundation from which the student may use the knowledge and practices gained in this course throughout the rest of their graduate program.

 SPHS520 Current Topics in Health and Wellness Management (3 semester hours)

 This course appraises contemporary topics, concepts, principles, and theories affecting health and wellness dimensions relative to our culture and global population.
 Topics include disease treatment and prevention, nutrition, exercise and fitness, stress management, personal safety, and special populations.
 Students will explore current issues impacting personal health and wellness across society and generate strategies designed for improving quality of life and developing a healthy lifestyle for a widespread population.
-(Prerequisite: SPHS501 and SPHS503)
+(Prerequisites: SPHS501 and SPHS503)

 SPHS530 Program Design for Health and Wellness Management (3 semester hours)

 This course examines administration aspects of health and wellness program design.
 Students learn to assess, develop, implement, evaluate, and modify health and wellness programs.
 Strategies for improving muscular strength, endurance, and weight-loss will be critiqued.
 Program design tactics and appropriate rates of progression will be analyzed for beginners and adult populations.
-(Prerequisite: SPHS501 and SPHS503)
+(Prerequisites: SPHS501 and SPHS503)